 Whenever you feel bored or down, go outside for at least one hour.
-It will make you feel much better because nature does wonder to your health.
+It will make you feel much better because nature does wonders to your health.
 Being in nature reduces anger, fear, and stress, and increases your mood.
 Nature will make you feel better emotionally.
 And it also contributes to your physical health: reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

-From the sun, you get a vitamin D-boosting.
+From the sun, you get vitamin D-boosting.
 It boosts your serotonin levels, and this hormone improves your mood and makes you feel calm and focused.